 He shot a record six-under-par on the back, and then went on to embarrass the rest of the field.
 Tiger finished the tournament 18 under par — 12 shots ahead of second-place Tom Kite.
-In addition to the new Masters record he set with his four-round score, the dozen shots he won by was the largest margin of any major championship in PGA history.
+In addition to the new Masters record he set with his four-round score, his dozen-shot margin of victory was the largest in any major championship in PGA history.

 As soon as Tiger walked off the 18th green, he beelined straight over to his father.
 As you’d expect, they hugged and they cried.
 But you could also hear Earl Woods’s muffled voice as he said the same two words over and over to his son: “We made it.”